linuxlonelyeagle/Jack/README.md

 I like the words of Shimon Schocken:The important thing is to be a mensch.To be human and to do the right thing.

 Thank you!

+Today is February 7, 2024, and I think my sophomore dream of going to write code for llvm has come true.I'll do more for the community in the future!Thank you to all who have helped me.